Skip to main content

 How often should I get a mammogram?

-Women with average risk should get their first mammogram around age 40 and continue with annual screenings until their mid-50s.
+People with average risk should get their first mammogram around age 40 and continue with annual screenings until their mid-50s.
 At that time, they can reduce the frequency to every other year.
-Women who are diagnosed with breast cancer or have a higher risk of disease may need more frequent screenings as recommended by their doctor.
+People who are diagnosed with breast cancer or have a higher risk of disease may need more frequent screenings as recommended by their doctor.

 When should I begin getting mammograms?

-Women with a personal or family history of breast cancer, or women who have a genetic marker for breast cancer, should get their first mammogram by age 30.
+People with a personal or family history of breast cancer, or people who have a genetic marker for breast cancer, should get their first mammogram by age 30.
 If there are no serious risk factors present, the first mammogram should be around age 40.
 Always speak with your medical provider to determine the best recommendation for your individual health needs.